Scott Thompson (actor): Personal life

-Firebombing
+2000 home attack

-In 2000, Thompson was living with his boyfriend, French documentarian Joel Soler, in Hollywood.
+In 2000, Thompson was living with his boyfriend, French documentarian Joel Soler.
 Soler had smuggled footage out of Iraq to make an E!
 News-style satiric political documentary comedy, Uncle Saddam, about the eccentricities in the home life of Saddam Hussein and his family, which bubbled behind Hussein's dictatorial façade.
 Thompson wrote the narration for the movie, which was read by actor Wallace Langham.
 Following the movie's release, Thompson and Soler's West Hollywood home was firebombed on November 1, 2000.
 Thompson has discussed the details of this incident in interviews with Jesse Brown of Canadaland and fellow Canadian comic Elvira Kurt, as being inspiration for his future show The Lowest Show on Earth.
 In the interview with Kurt, he says of the attack, "We were sleeping and a group came to our home.
 They filled our giant garbage cans with gasoline and set them on fire on our front lawn.
 They had buckets of red paint.
 They covered the house with it so it dripped off like blood.
 They put a note in the front hall that said, 'In the name of Allah, the merciful and compassionate, burn this Satanic film or you will be dead'.
 They underlined "dead" just in case we weren't freaked out enough".

-This, along with many other incidents throughout Thompson's life, including the 1975 Brampton Centennial Secondary School shooting at his Brampton high school, led him to process incidents of terror on micro- and macrocosmic levels through his one-man comedy show The Lowest Show on Earth.
+This, along with many other incidents throughout Thompson's life, including the 1975 shooting at his Brampton high school, led him to process incidents of terror on micro- and macrocosmic levels through his one-man comedy show The Lowest Show on Earth.
 Thompson went on tour with this show and secured a spot in New York, off-Broadway.
 The posters—featuring Thompson lying supine on the ground with a big wad of semen dripping down the side of his face—went up around the city on September 10, 2001.
 The following day, the terrorist attacks on the World Trade Center made the one-man show's difficult material impossible to talk about.

 Health

 In March 2009, Thompson was diagnosed with B-cell non-Hodgkin's gastric lymphoma.
-He completed six rounds of chemotherapy and one month of radiation and is now cancer free.
+He completed six rounds of chemotherapy and one month of radiation, and reached a cancer-free status.